-Winning an award in a Sydney Royal competition confirms the exceptional standard of your entry and is an incredible acknowledgement of your hard work and dedication as judged by our esteemed panels of judges.
+Winning an award in a Sydney Royal competition confirms the exceptional standard of your entry and provides marketing opportunities on many levels.
+It is an incredible acknowledgement of your hard work and dedication as judged by our esteemed panels of judges.
 As I thank you for considering our competitions, I also thank our judges, stewards, sponsors, committees and supporters.

-Whether your entry is award-winning or not, I hope that you enjoy and ultimately benefit from this Sydney Royal experience, and I wish you the very best of luck.
+Whether your entry is awarded a ribbon or not, I hope that you enjoy and ultimately benefit from this Sydney Royal experience, and I wish you the very best of luck.